xpjing-SCU/Laryngoscope-image-classification/README.md

-# Laryngoscope-image-classification
-Performance Analysis of Laryngoscopic Image Classification using Convolutional Neural Network: Comparisons with Clinician Visual Assessments
+#Performance Analysis of Laryngoscopic Image Classification using Convolutional Neural Network: Comparisons with Clinician Visual Assessments